The following is a list of commonly asked questions. Please review these questions first before calling the education office.

 For a well-rounded experience we suggest you choose an activity, a tour and a theatre presentation.
 Each of these programs is described in our online education brochure and organized by theme and grade-level.

-You may select a package – a two or three-part combination of programs that follows a specific theme – or build your own by selecting individual programs.
+You may select a package – a two or three-part combination of programs – or build your own experience by selecting individual programs.
 Our programs are all 30 to 45 minutes in length.
-We do not recommend requesting more than five programs in one full-day visit.
+We do not recommend requesting more than four programs in one full-day visit.

 Do you offer programming on evenings or weekends?

 We currently do not offer programming on weekends.
-Evening programming is only offered during the month of November for the Remembrance period.
-This package generally involves a tour and theatre presentation, and is very popular with Scouts, Cubs, Girl Guides, etc. For more information please contact our education department.
+Evening programming generally involves a tour and theatre presentation, and is very popular with Scouts, Cubs, Girl Guides and similar groups.

 How do I know my booking has gone through?